EmreTopcu04/Chess_Bot/README.md

 # Chess Bot

-Chess Bot is a terminal-based chess program that detects the best 3 moves and moves the pieces randomly.
+Chess Bot is a GUI-based chess program that detects the best 3 moves and moves the pieces randomly.

 ## Features